MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

 # Offline installation of Machine Learning Server for Linux

 By default, installers connect to Microsoft download sites to get required and updated components for Machine Learning Server 9.2.1 for Linux.
-If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can use an internet-connected device to download files, transfer files to an offline server, and then run setup.
+If firewall constraints on internet access prevent the installer from reaching these sites, you can use an internet-connected device to download files, transfer files to an offline server, and then run setup.

 Before you start, review the following article for requirements and restrictions: